hoangduytranuk/blender_manual/blender_docs/manual/interface/controls/buttons/menus.rst

 ============

 .. figure:: /images/interface_controls_buttons_menus_select-menu.png
-   :align: center
+   :align: right
+   :width: 200px
+   :figwidth: 200px

    The 3D Viewport Mode Select menu.

 The Select menu (short selector) lets you choose between a set of options.
-Select menu appears as a icon and/or text with down arrow on the right side of the button.
+Select menu appears as an icon and/or text with down arrow on the right side of the button.
 The menu options are shown with :kbd:`LMB` click on the button.
 The selected option is then shown as active on the menu button.

+.. container:: lead

+   .. clear

 .. _bpy.types.UIPopupMenu: